A Complete AEON MALL Guide: Not Just Shopping! Enjoy the Latest Activities for All Ages

-Nagoya in Aichi Prefecture is one of the three largest Japanese cities, alongside Tokyo and Osaka.
+Nagoya in Aichi Prefecture is one of Japan's three major cities alongside Tokyo and Osaka.

-It boasts a population of nearly 2.3 million in the urban area, with various shopping malls, outlets, department stores, and local specialty stores.
+With a population of nearly 2.3 million within the city, it boasts a vibrant shopping scene, including shopping centers, outlets, department stores, and local select shops.

 There are two large outlet malls near Nagoya: Mitsui Outlet Park Jazz Dream Nagashima in Mie Prefecture and Toki Premium Outlets in Gifu Prefecture.